Codebases That Improve Themselves

 Execute

-Review the spec in your dashboard.
-Approve it.
-Yupa creates a feature branch, generates the code, and opens a PR.
+You approve every spec before anything happens.
+On approval, Yupa creates a feature branch and opens a PR.
 You merge when ready.

 Foundation Model Research